kianenigma/what-blockchain-actually/content/Content/What/What Is This All About?.md

 Bitcoin was the first demonstration that you can do this.
 It was the first digital bank, establishing [[Trust]] without a human-based [[Authority]].
 This was the first step towards the commoditization of digital money.

-Ethereum took the same idea to the next step and allowed more general forms of computation to be executed under the same [[Trustless]] manner.
+Ethereum took the same idea to the next step and allowed more general forms of computation to be executed in the same [[Trustless]] manner.
 We explore this flexibility further in [[Evolution of Blockchain State Machines]].

 One of the first demonstrated examples of more general forms of computation was a standard like [ERC-20](https://ethereum.org/developers/docs/standards/tokens/erc-20/) on Ethereum, allowing anyone to create a token that is tradeable against ETH via decentralized exchanges.
 This was extensively used for fundraising in the form of [ICOs](https://en.wikipedia.org/wiki/Initial_coin_offering).